Sales & Marketing Alignment Best Practices

 The Problem

 Revenue teams at mid-market B2B SaaS companies lose 25% to 30% of qualified pipeline due to alignment failures.
-Sales teams report that 60% of marketing-generated leads don't meet their qualification standards, while marketing teams see 40% of their qualified leads sit untouched for more than 48 hours.
-This creates a $1M to $2M annual revenue gap for companies with $10M to $50M in ARR.
+Sales teams report that 60% of marketing-generated leads don't meet their qualification standards, while marketing teams watch 40% of their qualified leads sit untouched for more than 48 hours.
+For companies with $10M to $50M in ARR, that dynamic carves out a $1M to $2M annual revenue gap before anyone notices.

-The core issues manifest as definition drift (MQL criteria change without sales input), handoff latency (typical 48 to 72-hour response time to hot leads), and attribution fog (inability to track which marketing efforts drive closed revenue).
-For a 200-employee B2B SaaS company, these gaps translate to 15 hours per week of wasted effort across both teams and a 25% to 35% longer sales cycle.
+Three failure modes drive this.
+Definition drift happens when MQL criteria change without sales input.
+Handoff latency sets in when hot leads wait the typical 48 to 72 hours for a response.
+Attribution fog makes it impossible to trace which marketing efforts actually drive closed revenue.
+For a 200-employee B2B SaaS company, those gaps translate to 15 hours per week of wasted effort across both teams and a 25% to 35% longer sales cycle.

 More leads is not the fix.
 Faster, cleaner handoffs are.
 When sales ignores leads and marketing distrusts feedback, RevOps gets stuck refereeing instead of driving growth.